2015–16 Norwegian First Division (ice hockey): Promotional Playoffs

 After the regular season has ended, the two lowest ranked teams in the 2015–16 GET-ligaen and the two highest ranked teams in the First Division competed for the right to play in the 2016–17 GET-ligaen.
-The tournament was organized according to a double round robin format, where each club will played the others twice, home and away, for a total of six games.
+The tournament was organized according to a double round robin format, where each club played the others twice, home and away, for a total of six games.
 The points system and ranking method used, was the same as in the regular season.

 Standings

 Updated as of March 22, 2016.